pascalopitz/jquery-percentage/README.md

-# Jquery clickable percentage bars
+# jQuery clickable percentage bars

-Just a little widget to turn elements into clickable percentage bars, that do dynamic updates.
+Just a little script to turn elements into clickable percentage bars, that do dynamic updates.

 # Location